mac-comp128/128-gesture-recognizer/README.md

 #### Scale to Square

 1. Calculate bounding size (width and height) of the gesture.
 The width is the maximum x value for any point in the gesture minus the minimum x value.
 The height is the maximum y value minus the minimum y value.
-2. Scale each point in the gesture by (size / width, size / height), so that the resulting bounding box will be a square with width and height equal to size. we use size=250, but you should make this a named constant so its easy to change later.
+2. Scale each point in the gesture by (size / width, size / height), so that the resulting bounding box will be a square with width and height equal to size.
+We use size=250, but you should make this a named constant so its easy to change later.
 3. Visually confirm in the Visualizer that the green scaled arrow is distorted into a square shape.

 #### Translate to point